Mahendram2/Food-tracker/README.md

 ## Getting Started

-- Click here to see the deployed app
+Click here](https://caloriescounter-22.herokuapp.com/) to see the deployed app!

 ## Future Enhancements